VW CEO says unaware of price fixing in cartel investigation

-STUTTGART, Germany (Reuters) - Volkswagen (VOWG_p.DE) has no information that price fixing was part of the alleged collusion between German carmakers, chief executive Matthias Mueller said.
+STUTTGART, Germany, Oct 25 (Reuters) - Volkswagen has no information that price fixing was part of the alleged collusion between German carmakers, chief executive Matthias Mueller said.

 The alleged secret committees set up by German carmakers discussed standardization issues, Mueller said on Thursday at an auto-industry conference hosted by Germany’s Handelsblatt newspaper in Stuttgart.